Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Texas Tech University School of Veterinary Medicine

-- Texas Tech University School of Veterinary Medicine requires the CASPer situational
+- Texas Tech University School of Veterinary Medicine no longer requires the CASPer situational judgment test.

 Altus Suite consists of: